quadmangle/TinyLLM/README.md

 ### vLLM Server (Option 2)

 vLLM offers a robust OpenAI API compatible web server that supports multiple simultaneous inference threads (sessions).
-It automatically downloads the models you specifdy from HuggingFace and runs extremely well in containers. vLLM requires GPUs with more VRAM since it uses non-quantized models.
+It automatically downloads the models you specify from HuggingFace and runs extremely well in containers. vLLM requires GPUs with more VRAM since it uses non-quantized models.
 AWQ models are also available and more optimizations are underway in the project to reduce the memory footprint.
 Note, for GPUs with a compute capability of 6 or less, Pascal architecture (see [GPU table](https://github.com/jasonacox/TinyLLM/tree/main/vllm#nvidia-gpu-and-torch-architecture)), follow details [here](./vllm/) instead.

 ```bash
 # Build Container